Structure of the atmosphere explained simply

 5. Exosphere

-The entire atmosphere is a continuous mixture of gases that is held close to Earth by gravity and becomes progressively less dense with increasing altitude.
-The atmospheric spheres described above serve only to define spatial regions; they are not separate physical boundaries.
+The atmosphere is a mixture of gases held to Earth by gravity and becoming thinner with altitude.
+The previously described layers serve as spatial orientation; in reality, the atmosphere is a continuous gas envelope.

 Conclusion: